ON LYCANTHROPY, TRANSFORMATION & ECSTASY OF SORCERERS

 The book is introduced by Vini de Monte (Brujería Ibérica, Nyktelios Ediciones) who contextualizes its place in the history of witchcraft and provides a botanical categorization of the plants used in the ointments.

-The English translation was done by philologist and folklore enthusiast Marina Rivas García.
+The English translation from Middle French was made by philologist and folklore enthusiast Marina Rivas García.

 -